ellennickles/creative-coding-summer-22/homework-ellen.md

 There are programming exercises and tutorials to complete each week:
 - **Reading and Video Tutorials** • Before class, read and/or watch the assigned tutorials about fundamental coding concepts and creative programming techniques to practice together when we meet in class.
 - **Practice Questions** • These questions are an opportunity to practice the concepts introduced in class.
 You are expected to add links to your p5 sketches directly to the weekly assignment document* (linked below).
 - <strong>Creative Exercise and Blog Post</strong>** • Each week there is an open-ended exercise to apply the concepts that we practice.
-You are expected to add links to your blog posts directly to the the weekly assignment document.
+You are expected to add links to your blog posts directly to the weekly assignment document.
 Include a link to your p5 sketch in your blog post and answer these questions:
     - What did you do?
     - What worked?
     - What didn’t work, and what steps did you take to try to solve the issue?